4 big things: why independent bookstores thrive, why customers dump you, and more

 Our take: Busy business owners need to share the load, so they really need to get the most from their few employees.
 Ensuring that employees stay engaged can help alleviate additional stress and boost small business productivity.
 Take a read and see what you can implement in your business to better engage your employees.

 Did you enjoy “4 big things: why independent bookstores thrive, why customers dump you, and more”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: